arashn/arashn.github.io/work.md

 #### Android Developer
 ##### Radio Javan
-##### October 2016 - January 2018
+##### October 2016 - Present
-Overhauled the Radio Javan Android app to use the standard Android framework and to have a Material Design-compliant UI.
+Overhauled the Radio Javan Android app to use the standard Android framework and to have a Material Design-compliant UI Extended support to new platforms, including Chromecast, Sonos, and Android Auto

 #### Software Development Engineering Intern
 ##### Amazon, Inc.